 In many ways though, the foundation of Compo Construction was laid prior to 1992.
 In 1986 while he served as Division Engineer with Tidewater Construction Corporation, George returned to his alma mater, Virginia Tech, to recruit senior engineering students for field engineering positions.
 During the visit, George interviewed Kevin Long and made the recommendation to Larry Frost, another principal at Tidewater Construction, to hire Kevin.
 During a follow up interview with Larry an offer of employment was made, Kevin accepted, and the beginning of a long relationship between the three men was born.

 George left Tidewater Construction in 1988 and 4 years later established Compo Construction Company.
 In 1994, looking for assistance and advice on how to steer his new business, he sought out his former colleague, Larry Frost, who had recently retired with 29 years experience in the construction industry as a director of Tidewater Construction.
 Larry quickly recognized the potential of the newly formed company and thought his “assistance” would be most beneficial if he just joined the Compo organization.
 It was a perfect fit.
 Through the years his experience, leadership, and advice have made a solid contribution to Compo’s success.
-Although Larry retired from Compo Construction in 2001, he still serves as a Vice President and Director on a part-time basis.
+Although Larry retired from Compo Construction in 2001, he still served as a Vice President and Director on a part-time basis until his death in 2011.

 Over the next six years, as the company rapidly expanded George Compo handled most of the construction management workload himself.
 Recognizing that they needed help in order to grow the business, George and Larry turned to Kevin Long with another offer of employment, this time at Compo Construction.
 The opportunity and timing for Kevin was perfect, so he joined the organization as a Project Manager in April of 2000.
 He was promoted to Vice President in 2001 and was named a Director two years later.